turingschool/backend-curriculum-site/module2/lessons/callbacks_and_refactoring.md

 * Understand how callbacks work.
 * Start to understand how to implement a PORO in place of a complicated scope.
 * Use callbacks to your advantage.
-* Use previous knowledge of class methods with Active Record.
-* Use scopes for basic filtering.
+* Use POROS to refactor controllers
-* Understand the differences, advantages and disadvantages to both scopes and class methods.

 ## Repository